kmnarula/Glass-ML-Project/README.md

 # Glass-Project

-Any given project in Machine Learning can be broken down into the following steps: (Also highlighted in Machine Learning Canvas.pdf)
+Any given project in Machine Learning can be broken down into the following steps: (Also highlighted in Machine Learning Canvas.pdf [Courtesy: AltaML])
   1. Problem
   2. Prediction
   3. Business Task